 Riparian land, found at the interface between terrestrial and aquatic ecosystems, can support a diverse range of native plants and animals.
 It also provides important ecological functions including: improving water quality by filtering nutrients, pollutants and sediments; stabilising banks; and providing food and habitat for animals.
 Riparian land is frequently degraded by clearing, invasive plants and livestock grazing.
 Government agencies invest significant resources to carry out riparian management actions, or ‘interventions’, to prevent degradation or to improve the condition of our waterways.

-The Riparian Intervention Monitoring Program (RIMP) is a statewide, long-term program developed by DELWP that aims to assesses the impact and effectiveness of riparian management.
-RIMP examines three common management interventions: 1. weed control, 2. replanting of native vegetation and 3. fencing to restrict livestock access.
-These interventions are usually undertaken to improve riparian vegetation condition or to manage bank erosion.
+The Riparian Intervention Monitoring Program (RIMP) is a state-wide, long-term program developed by DELWP that assesses the impact and effectiveness of riparian management.
+RIMP examines three common management interventions aimed to improve riparian condition and manage bank erosion:

-RIMP began in 2014 and is expected to continue until 2024.
-The knowledge generated by the program will help identify ways we can improve the effectiveness and efficiency of management interventions and better target future investment.
+Monitoring continues to track the response of riparian condition after 6 years, with further long-term monitoring proposed for 12 and 20 years after intervention to determine whether early gains are maintained over time or are lost through emerging threats such as weed invasion.
+The knowledge generated by the RIMP will help identify ways we can improve the effectiveness and efficiency of management interventions and better target future investment.